Best Cambodia travel tips and advice

 Cambodia Interesting Facts

-• The Tonlé Sap is the largest freshwater lake in Southeast Asia.
-As one of the world’s most diverse and productive ecosystems, it was designated a Biosphere Reserve by UNESCO in 1997.
+- The Tonlé Sap is the largest freshwater lake in Southeast Asia.
+UNESCO designated it a biosphere reserve in 1997, making it one of the world’s most diverse and productive ecosystems.

-• During the Monsoon season, Tonle Sap floods approximately 16,000 square kilometres of the Country, providing irrigation for rice fields and breeding grounds for fish.
+- During the Monsoon season, Tonle Sap floods approximately 16,000 square kilometres of the Country, providing irrigation for rice fields and breeding grounds for fish.
 During the monsoon season, the Mekong River overflows, leading to the water backing up the Tonle Sap River and reversing its flow.
 More than 500,000 tons of fish come out of the Tonle Sap each year.
+Tip when visiting Cambodia during Monsoon season is to pack an umbrella and rainjacket.

 Cambodia Packing List